Drug information provided by: IBM Micromedex

 This medicine can cause birth defects if the father is using it when his sexual partner becomes pregnant.
-If you are sexually active with a female who could become pregnant, use a condom during therapy and for 6 months after the last dose.
-Your sexual partner must also use an effective form of birth control during therapy and for 6 months after your last dose.
+If you are sexually active with a female who could become pregnant, use a condom during treatment with this medicine and for 6 months after the last dose.
+Your sexual partner must also use an effective form of birth control during treatment and for 6 months after the last dose.
 If a pregnancy occurs while you are receiving this medicine, tell your doctor right away.

 Xofigo® can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: